hamlet-framework/type/README.md

 ]);
 ```

 Quite a mouthful.
-Also not the additional required `@var` as psalm currently have no support for dependent types.
+Also note the required `@var` as psalm currently have no support for dependent types.

 If you want to assert types matching your PHPDoc you can use the type parser (WiP):